Analysis and X-ray tomography: The sphere bundle in two dimensions

 \begin{ex} Let us call~$A$ a first order differential operator on the real line if it is of the form

 for some smooth functions~$h$ and~$g$.
 Show that the commutator of two first order differential operators is a first order differential operator. \end{ex}

 In general, the product of differential operators of orders~$k$ and~$m$ is a differential operator of order $k+m$, and the commutator has order $k+m-1$.
 The leading order derivative may vanish, in which case the order is actually lower.
+After exercise~\ref{ex:[vf,vf]} we expect the commutator of two vector fields to be a vector field (which is indeed true), and we can verify all our commutators by calculation:

 \begin{ex} Show that $[X,V]=X_\perp$. \end{ex}

 \begin{ex} Show that $[V,X_\perp]=X$. \end{ex}

 \begin{ex} Show that $[X,X_\perp]=0$. \end{ex}